Discrete Abelian lattice gauge theories on a ladder and their dualities with quantum clock models: Duality between ladder LGT and clock models

 We use the bond-algebraic approach to dualities \cite{cobanera2011bond}, to introduce a \emph{gauge reducing duality} mapping between the $\Z_N$ gauge model (with redundant degrees of freedom) on the ladder and an $N$-clock model on a single chain.
-As a first step, similarly to what it can be done in 2D \cite{kogut1979introduction, fradkin1978order, cobanera2011bond}, we associate to each plaquette of the LGT a site of the chain of the clock model, in such a way that the gauge-invariant magnetic operator $U_i$ is mapped into the single-body operator $X_i$.
-Also, since the electric field on a rung link $\runglink_i$ is the result of the flux difference between the two adjacent plaquettes, we map the operator $V_i^0$ to a kinetic-type term of the kind $Z_{i-1}^\dagger Z_i$.
-As a second step, we consider the ladder operators $\Vup_i$ and $\Vdown_i$ that explicitly enter the definition of the Gauss law operators of \eqref{eq:gauss_operators} and the $\overline{S}$ operators of \eqref{eq:nonlocal_operators}.
-We define the mapping to clock-operators via: $\Vdown_i \mapsto \alpha_i^\uparrow Z_i$, $\Vup_i \mapsto \alpha_i^\downarrow Z_i^\dagger$, where the complex coefficients $\alpha_i^\uparrow$, $\alpha_i^\downarrow $ have to be chosen so that:\\ i) the algebra commutation relations \eqref{eq:LGT_operators} are preserved;\\ ii) Gauss law is automatically enforced, i.e.~$G^\uparrow_i , G^\downarrow_i \mapsto \One$;\\ iii) in each superselection sector we have $ \overline{S}\mapsto \omega^n \One$.\\ These requirements lead to the following {\it sector-dependent duality map} (see \cite{Note1}):
+Similarly to what it can be done in 2D \cite{kogut1979introduction, fradkin1978order, cobanera2011bond}, we associate to each plaquette of the LGT a site of the chain of the clock model, in such a way that the gauge-invariant magnetic operator $U_i$ is mapped into the single-body operator $X_i$.
+The duality of the two-dimensional gauge theories cannot be straightforwardly applied because here the links $\runglink$ have a different role when compared with the links $\toplink$ and $\botlink$, only the former being \emph{domain walls} between two plaquettes.
+Also, the electric operators $\Vdown$/$\Vup$ on the top/bottom links $\toplink$/$\botlink$ have to be treated separately because they have different commutation relations with the plaquette operators $ U_i \equiv U^{\downarrow}_i \, U^0_{i+1} \, (U^{\uparrow}_i)^{\dagger} \, (U^0_i)^{\dagger}$: